 It's a colossal subject, fascinating for researchers but for us we simply must make sure we are enjoying a wide range of whole and especially coloured foods.

-The food industry alas refines out most of these phytochemicals, rendering a typical supermarket diet dull and potentially dangerous to health; hence the phenominal use of chemical flavour enhancers in almost every dish.
+The food industry alas refines out most of these phytonutrients, rendering a typical supermarket diet dull and potentially dangerous to health; hence the phenominal use of chemical flavour enhancers in almost every dish.

-Allicin is another important phytochemical found most richly in garlic, but the whole onion family in general.
+Allicin is another important phytonutrient found most richly in garlic but the whole onion family in general.
 So, enjoying leek soup for example is one excellent and tasty way to get sufficient of this functional food.

-A wonderful cocktail of these carotenoids is to be had in eggs Florentine; lightly fry half an onion, garlic and tomato in butter.
-Toss on a pile of spinach and other mixed greens like kale; when steamed through, plop a couple eggs on the vegetables, and enjoy on 100% wholemeal, buttered toast.
+A wonderful cocktail of these carotenoids is to be had in the Florentine breakfast; lightly fry half an onion, garlic and tomato in butter.
+Toss on a pile of spinach and other mixed greens like kale; when steamed through, plop a couple eggs on the vegetables.
+Enjoy on 100% wholemeal, buttered toast.

-This delicious meal will contain allicin in the onion and garlic, lycopene in the tomato, lutein and zeaxanthin in the spinach and omega-3 in the egg yolks, especially if they come from free range hens.
-The generous blob of butter promotes the absorption of these phytochemicals, as does the fat in the eggs.
+This delicious meal will contain allicin in the onion, lycopene in the tomato and zeaxanthin in the spinach; and omega-3 in the yolks, especially if they come from free range hens.
+The generous blob of butter promotes the absorption of these phytonutrients, as does the fat in the eggs.

-Carotenoids are the bright colours in pumpkins, tomatoes, spinach and beets, for example.
-They are powerful antioxidants, mopping up the free radicals that damage our DNA; zeaxanthin macular degeneration is just one of many.
+Carotenoids are the bright colours in pumpkins, tomatoes and spinach; and beets, for example.
+They are powerful antioxidants, mopping up the free radicals that damage our DNA; zeaxanthin macular degeneration is just one of many diseases.

 Some of these figures are a bit of by guess and by God; different sites have wildly different statistics.
 Don't consider them absolute but rather as a rough guide.
-In short, spinach and kale are queen of the eyes.
-If you enjoy them regularly you need have no fear of age onset macular degeneration; have them with an egg and you are home and dry.
+In short, kale, eggs and yellow maize are queens and kings of the eyes.
+If you enjoy them regularly you need have little fear of age-onset macular degeneration.

 Eight colors eggs Florentine combines many of the sources of lutein and zeaxanthin to give you great protection against macular degeneration.
 We have it every morning; toss in a few broad beans in season; and half a tomato to protect the prostate.